Malaysia Super League: Development

 In 2015, the Football Malaysia Limited Liability Partnership (FMLLP) was created in the course of the privatisation of the Malaysian football league system.
 The partnership saw all 24 teams in the Malaysia Super League and the Malaysia Premier League involved, the Football Association of Malaysia (FAM) as the Managing Partner and MP & Silva as a special partner (FAM's global media and commercial advisor) to become stakeholders in the company.

 The FMLLP owned, operated and ran the Malaysia Super League.
 Besides that, other competitions in Malaysian football were also under its jurisdiction, which include the Malaysia Premier League, the Malaysia FA Cup, the Malaysia Cup, and the Piala Sumbangsih.
 It aimed to transform and move Malaysian football forward to another level.

 More than a decade after the league's inception, a total of eight clubs have been crowned champions of the Malaysia Super League with Pahang being the first champions.
 Johor Darul Ta'zim have won the league 7 times while Kedah, Selangor, and Kelantan have won the league twice each; Pahang, Perlis, Negeri Sembilan and LionsXII have won it once.
 On 9 September 2016, Johor Darul Ta'zim became the first team to win the Malaysia Super League three times consecutively.

-Competition format and regulations
+Format and regulations

-Competition

 The competition format follows the usual double round-robin format.
-During the course of a season, which lasts from February to July, each club plays every other club twice, once at home and once away, for 22 matchdays, totaling 132 matches in the season.
+During the course of a season, which lasts from August to May, each club plays every other club twice, once at home and once away, for 26 matchdays, totaling 182 matches in the season.
 Most games are played on Saturdays, with a few games played during weekdays.
 Teams receive three points for a win, one point for a draw, and no points for a loss.
 Teams are ranked by total points, with the highest-ranked club at the end of the season crowned champions.